An expensive way to improve listening skills

 The Achievements page shows you how often you use the app, how many words you’ve learned, how many captions you’ve learned from the videos, and your points.

 I never really checked this screen because the information isn’t that helpful for learning a language.
-If you’re curious to see how you’re progressing in the app though, it’s there for you to look at.
+If you’re curious to see how you’re progressing in the app, it’s there for you to look at.

 The main part of the app is the content.
 FluentU has a large library of videos, audio, and flashcards for each language.
 With each piece of content, you have a transcript, a translation, and a list of important vocabulary and phrases.

-The breadth of FluentU content available can be really helpful for improving your listening skills.
+The breadth of available FluentU content can be helpful for improving your listening skills.
 However, the actual process of working through the content and learning new vocabulary and phrases can be a little slow and repetitive.

 The Language Learning Process with FluentU